 Sec.
-2. (a) All licenses and certificates issued under the provisions of prior rules governing teacher education and certification shall, at the discretion of the board, retain the validity and coverage provided by such licenses or certificates, and holders of such licenses or certificates shall have the option of following the gradation steps in force at the date of issue until July 1, 2006.
-After July 2, 2006, all applicants must meet the requirements as stated in 515 IAC 8 and 515 IAC 9 [this article].
+2. (a) All licenses and certificates issued under the provisions of prior rules governing teacher education and certification shall, at the discretion of the department, retain the validity and coverage provided by the licenses or certificates, and holders of the licenses or certificates shall have the option of following the gradation steps in force at the date of issue.
+After July 2, 2006, all applicants obtaining an original license must meet the requirements as stated in 515 IAC 8 and this article.

 (b) All life licenses issued under prior rules shall continue to be valid for the life of the holder.
-All other first grade or professional licenses issued under prior rules shall be considered as accomplished practitioner licenses providing the holder has earned the master's degree or has earned National Board Certification.
+All other first grade or professional licenses issued under prior rules shall be considered as accomplished practitioner licenses providing the holder has earned either of the following:

+(1) A master's degree.